themox/MMM-Oura2/README.md

 Module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) smart mirror.

 Displays a user's Oura data in a chart.
 Inspired by https://github.com/erchenger/MMM-Oura, but I was looking for a little more data.
 Still a work in progress but feature requests and feedback are welcome.
+<br><br>
+This module uses a python backend, primarily through Pandas, to download the data from Oura.
+On a request for update (on load, or on the pre-programmed interval), the javascript module sends a request to the python for updated data.
+The python downloads that data from Oura, processes through Pandas for data formatting and management, and then pushes back to the javascript in an easily parsable format.
+On receipt, the javascript pushes that into a chart.js canvas, which is then rendered by the getDom function when called.
+<br><br>

+* Which features would you like to see?<br>
+* Which charts would you like to see?<br>

 ### Example